8 Ways ADD Affects the Female Brain

 Sleep disturbances are very common in people with ADD.
 Thanks to having a busy brain, you may have trouble getting to sleep at night and getting up in the morning.
 Sleep cycle problems can interfere with relationships, work, school, and overall energy level.
 Sleep deprivation leads to overall decreased brain activity and makes ADD worse.
 To optimize brain function, proper sleep is essential.
 Be sure to practice good sleep hygiene.

 You may often have what feels like a long list of failures.
 You have many experiences of trying hard and not succeeding.
 ADD coaching can be particularly helpful for this.
 It allows females with ADD to develop a greater sense of confidence in their abilities.
-This in turn, gives you momentum to move forward with your goals.
+This, in turn, gives you the momentum to move forward with your goals.

 The good news is that ADD is highly treatable.
 However, ADD, like many other conditions, is not just a single and simple disorder.
 Therefore, treatment is not a one-size-fits-all solution.
 We have identified 7 types of ADD– and each requires a different treatment plan because of the diverse brain systems involved.